einbahnstrasse/MUS218A-Soundscapes-FA2025/schedule.md

 ---

-_This page will be updated frequently with examples, video tutorials, links to new resources, and occasional updates to LAB ASSIGNMENTS.
-Our schedule follows the [Current Bates Academic Calendar]({{ site.Bates-calendar }}){:target="_blank"}. **The following topics and their precise order may change**.
+_Our precise order of topics and their accompanying materials will periodically change and/or be updated, at the discretion of the instructor, based on class pacing and other factors.
+Schedule and materials will be regularly updated on this website and announced in class.
+Changes to, or additions of, recordings, readings, or videos may be appended to this current schedule below.
+Additional materials will be distributed on this website or in class.
+Our schedule follows the [Current Bates Academic Calendar]({{ site.Bates-calendar }}){:target="_blank"}.
 Check frequently for updates!_

 ## Calendar of Deadlines